 Enola, PA

 Enola's roots hail back to the expansion of railroad transportation, and rail lines still run through the heart of town.
-Today, it is still a postcard of small-town Pennsylvania, complete with a Shady Lane and an historic one-room schoolhouse.
+Today, it is still a postcard of small-town Pennsylvania, complete with a Shady Lane and a historic one-room schoolhouse.
 Fun facts about the area:

 Weather in Enola